 Your program or workshop proposal should answer the following questions:

 - What are the takeaways that attendees will be able to use and apply to perform their jobs better?

 - How would you describe the problem/opportunity/scenario/challenge that reflects the takeaways?

 - What methods do you plan to employ to engage attendees and keep the energy level up?

-- Who should deliver this content, and why is he/she qualified to do it?
-(If this person is not an AALL member, are there anticipated expenses?)
+- Who should deliver this content, and why are they qualified to do it?

 Writing "Takeaways" & Descriptions

 Before you even start to craft your session's title, description, and takeaways, ask yourself:

 What are the three key points that I want attendees to remember upon leaving the session?